Oyekunle-Mark/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

   *Semantic HTML is the one in which the tags are very descriptive and tell the reader what type of content or information they contain*

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

   *Display block takes up all the space to the right and left of it while inline takes up only the space it needs* *Diplay block  by default does not flow with  other elements on the same line while inline can be used on the same line with othe elements and contents*

 3. What are the 4 areas of the box model?

   *Content, padding, margin and border*

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-  *align-items works on the cross axis*
+  *Align-items works on the cross axis*

 5. Explain why git is valuable to a team of developers.

   *Git allows teams of engineers to collaborate and sync better on a project.
 It organises work and allows a method of tracking who did what and when.
 Git is also important because it gives a blueprint of all the work done on a project.
-With services like GitHub, developers can collaborate and work jointly on a work which is available on a server.*
+With services like GitHub, developers can collaborate and work jointly on a work which is available on a server.
+  Without git, development would be a very messy affair for developers*

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.